eugenia1984/english/b1-english-for-developers/readme.md

 15 - [Learn how to manage a conversation](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/15-learn-how-to-manage-a-conversation.md):  how to manage conversations at work — like how to continue a talk after a break, change topics politely, or interrupt when needed.
 You'll also practice using useful expressions to keep the conversation clear, friendly, and organized

+16 - [Learn how to clarify misunderstanding](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/16-learn-how-to-clarify-misunderstandings.md): earn how to ask for and give explanations when something is not clear, using polite questions and helpful responses.
+You'll also practice guessing the meaning of new words, describing problems, and clearing up misunderstandings in a friendly and professional way.

 ---